 You are the network administrator for Certkiller .com.
-The network consists of five Active Directory
+The network consists of five Active Directory domains in a single forest.
+A total of 10 domain controllers are distributed across five sites.
+All domains controllers run Windows Server 2003.
+Active Directory hosts several application partitions.
 Certkiller 3 is a representative domain controller.
 Its disk configuration is shown in the following table.

-Volume Drive File Disk Capacity Free Contents
+Volume Drive File format Disk Capacity Free Space Contents

-format configuration Space
+configuration

-MAIN C: NTFS RAID-1 8 GB 10% Operating
+MAIN C: NTFS RAID-1 8 GB 10% Operating system

-system

-files

-and logs
+files and logs

 DATA D: NTFS RAID1+0 36GB 15% Ntds.dit

 SHARE Z: CDFS N/A N/A N/A N/A

 FLOPPY A: N/A N/A N/A N/A N/A

 You are required to create an Automated System Recovery (ASR) disk and disk set for Certkiller 3.
 First, you insert a blank CD-ROM and a blank floppy disk into Certkiller 3.
-Then, you start the Automated System Recovery Preperation wizard.
+Then, you start the Automated System Recovery Preparation wizard.

 Now you need to indicate where the backup data will be stored.
+What should you do?